 - Resistance is a natural ability to avoid ever developing a certain type of pathology in the brain.

 Amyloid and tau proteins are the hallmarks of Alzheimer’s disease pathology.
 Clumps of other abnormal proteins can also be seen under a microscope, such as TDP-43.
 Abnormal TDP-43 pathology is seen in 1 in 5 individuals over 80 years old.
 ADRC researchers have found that developing TDP-43 may decrease a person’s resilience to Alzheimer’s disease pathology, meaning that TDP-43 may undermine the brain’s capacity to function despite the presence of Alzheimer’s disease.
 The team aims to understand why some brains develop this abnormal pathology in later life and some do not, to gain clues to resilience.
 The researchers relied on clinical data and brain tissue samples from participants in the Adult Changes in Thought Study (ACT).
 These samples were stored, analyzed, and studied in the ADRC Precision Neuropathology Core.
-(Latimer et al. Acta Neuropathological Communications, 2019) Learn more
+(Lee at al. Brain Pathology, 2021) (Latimer et al. Acta Neuropathological Communications, 2019) Learn more at UW ADRC News.

 - Learn more about the important relationship between the ACT and the UW Precision Neuropathology Core, read the article An Ecology of the Aging Brain: The Shared Project of the ACT Study and the ADRC.